Ethos & Aims

 Coppice Performing Arts School is an 11-18 mixed community comprehensive school.

-Coppice has experienced a major rebuild/refurbishment under the Building Schools for the Future programme, with building work having totalled £17million.
+Coppice experienced a major rebuild/refurbishment under the Building Schools for the Future programme, with building work having totalled £17million.
 Our final phase of building was opened in January 2013 and included exciting new Art, Technology and ICT teaching areas.
 Previous phases included new teaching areas for all subjects, a brand new Sports Hall, state of the art Theatre, Drama, Dance and Music recording studios.
-The huge investment has resulted in not only a fantastic newly re-modelled school, but also in the transformation of learning.
+We are now further developing the school site with new Science labs and a much improved dining room, near completion.
+Our 4 learning zones ‘Discovery’, ‘Performance’, ‘Creative’ and ‘Communication’ provide bases for our tutor groups and bring together related curriculum areas and resources.

 Coppice works closely with partner primary schools with which there are strong, extensive collaborative ties.
 Formal collaborative links also exist at 16-19, where the school works in partnership with other local providers to offer a broad range of opportunities.